CRPropa/CRPropa3/github-pages.md

 The Doxygen documentation is tracked in the branch gh-pages and is hosted on https://crpropa.github.io/CRPropa3.
-The documentation has to be updated and committed manually.
+It is updated automatically using travis.

-To update use the following procedure:
+The documentation can be updated and committed manually using the following procedure.
+Note that the cahanges are overwritten by the next commit by travis!

 1) go to CRPropa3/doc
 ```